 - It is necessary to have an insurance to do this tour

 Note: Tour is only available for those of 18 years or over

 Cancellation or changes of this tour:

-CHANGES: If you change before 6:00 pm (La Paz time) 3 days before the tour begins, a 35% administration fee will apply.
+CHANGES: If you change before 6:00 pm (La Paz time) 3 days before the tour begins or earlier, a 35% administration fee will apply.
 After this time, there is a 100% change fee.

-NO SHOWS & CANCELLATIONS: If you cancel before 6:00 pm (La Paz time) 3 days before the tour begins, a 35% administration fee will apply (+ the card fee).
+NO SHOWS & CANCELLATIONS: If you cancel before 6:00 pm (La Paz time) 3 days before the tour begins or earlier, a 35% administration fee will apply (+ the card fee).
 After this time, there is a 100% no show or cancellation fee.

 You must email firstname.lastname@example.org (include the name of the tour and the reservation number) to cancel this tour or to make any changes.

 How safe is Death Road?

 With our professional equipment, your positive attitude, and our expert instruction, coaching, and supervision, you can safely enjoy some of South America´s most dramatic and beautiful scenery as you hurtle down the road.
 On top of that, you should note that since March 2007, the majority of traffic has stopped driving down Death Road, and now takes a new route...
 Leaving Death Road for us to enjoy, without having to battle the trucks, buses and cars!
 Before the actual start of the tour, you will of course get the chance to practice using your mountain bike.